SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 ### Inheriting from class Array

-We do not want to implement a scanner, a parser and a compiler for ObjVLisp but concentrate on the essence of the language.
+We do not want to implement a scanner, a parser, and a compiler for ObjVLisp but concentrate on the essence of the language.
 That's why we chose to use as much as possible the implementation language, here Pharo.
 As Pharo does not support macro definition, we will use as much as possible the existing classes to avoid extra syntactic problems.

-In our implementation, every object in the ObjVLisp world is instance of the class `Obj`.
+In our implementation, every object in the ObjVLisp world is an instance of the class `Obj`.
 The class `Obj` is a subclass of `Array`.

 Since `Obj` is a subclass of `Array`, `#(#ObjPoint 10 15)` is an objInstance of the class `ObjPoint` which is also an array instance of the Pharo class `ObjClass`.